bi-labor/es-mssql/docs/GitHub.md

     If you need more information about the evaluation and the results, _GitHub Actions_ can provide you more.
 See the short guide [here](GitHub-Actions.md).

 1. If you are not satisfied with your work, you can make further changes.
 You only need to commit and push your changes.
-Any changes pushed will re-trigger the evaluation of the _pull request_.
+Any pushed change will re-trigger the evaluation of the _pull request_.
 We ask that you trigger **NO MORE THAN 5 evaluations**!

     !!! tip "Making further changes without running the evaluation" If you want to make changes to your submission and not have the re-evaluation run, you should **convert the pull request to draft**.